 After reading a huge amount of thrillers and horrors, it’s always refreshing to read a witty light book.
-I was lucky enough to be approved to read The Flatshare by Beth O’Leary courtesy of Netgalley and Quercus publishing house, it is due to be published for your purchasing needs on the 10th of April 2019.
+I was lucky enough to be approved to read The Flatshare by Beth O’Leary courtesy of Netgalley and Quercus publishing house, it published on the 10th!
+Happy publication to Beth!.
 To get straight to the point, I bloody loved it!
-This is going to be one of the top reads of summer 2019, I can feel it in my bones and you really don’t want to miss out when everyone is talking about it.
+This is going to be one of the top reads of spring & summer 2019, I can feel it in my bones and you really don’t want to miss out when everyone is talking about it.

 A little bit about the author Beth O’Leary; she worked within children’s publishing before deciding that the authors life was for her.
 The concept of The Flatshare (which is a debut novel, I couldn’t quite believe it either!) was developed using true events, apart from the stranger bit?
 Beth’s doctor boyfriend would work night shifts while she worked sociable hours.
 They would go weeks without seeing one another but Beth would keep up to date with her boyfriends life by small tell – tale details; such as how much he’d eaten from the fridge and the moving bookmark within his current reading material.
 With this, Beth has stumbled across an amazing idea for a giggle out loud novel.

 Tiffy and Leon share a bed

 Tiffy and Leon have never met…

 Tiffy Moore needs a cheap flat, and fast.
 Leon Twomey works nights and needs cash.
 Their friends think they’re crazy, but it’s the perfect solution: Leon occupies the one-bed flat while Tiffy’s at work in the day, and she has the run of the place the rest of the time.